-Note: If your vehicle is equipped with the tire pressure monitoring system (TPMS), the indicator light will illuminate when the spare tire is in use.
-To restore the full functionality of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on the vehicle.
+Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare is in use.
+To restore the full functionality of the TPMS system, all road wheels equipped with the tire pressure monitoring sensors must be mounted on the vehicle.

-If your vehicle is equipped with TPMS, have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.
+Have a flat tire serviced by an authorized dealer in order to prevent damage to the TPMS sensor, refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels, and Loading chapter.
+Replace the spare tire with a road tire as soon as possible.
+During repairing or replacing of the flat tire, have the authorized dealer inspect the TPMS sensor for damage.

-WARNING: The use of tire sealants may damage your Tire Pressure Monitoring System and should not be used.
+WARNING: The use of tire sealants may damage your Tire Pressure Monitoring System and should only be used if it is supplied with your vehicle as part of the original temporary mobility kit.

-WARNING: Refer to Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter for important information.
+WARNING: Refer to Tire Pressure Monitoring System (TPMS) in the Tire, Wheels and Loading chapter for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.